hschne/resume/markdown/resume.md

 :   **Tricentis Technology & Consulting Gmbh.**
     *Technical Consultant*

     Part of a scrum team, developed integrations for core products using C#.
 Developed and maintained WebsphereMQ and ActiveMQ integrations.
-Helped develop customer facing web applications using AngularJS.
+Helped develop customer-facing web applications using AngularJS.
 Held various workshops and implemented solutions at customer sites.
     www.tricentis.at

 Technical Experience